Combinatorial properties of Nil-Bohr sets: Introduction

 \section{Introduction}

 Among the basic problems in additive combinatorics is the study of various notions of \emph{largeness} which may apply to a set of integers.
-In this paper we are specifically interested in one such notion, namely that of being a \nilbohr {d} set, or a set of recurrence times for a $d$-step nilrotation (see \ref{sec:INT:NilBohr}).
+In this paper we are specifically interested in one such notion, namely that of being a \nilbohr {d} set, or a set of recurrence times for a $d$-step nilrotation (see Section \ref{sec:INT:NilBohr}).

-The study of these sets was pioneered by Host and Kra \cite{HostKra2009}, with later developments due to Huang, Shao and Ye \cite{HuangShaoYe2014}.
-In \cite{HostKra2009}, it was realised that \nilbohr {d} sets bear a striking relation to a purely combinatorial class of \sgd {k} sets (see \ref{sec:INT:SG}).
-Namely, it was shown that a \sgd {d} set is piecewise-\nilbohr {d}.
+The study of these sets was pioneered by Host and Kra \cite{HostKra2009}, with later developments due to Huang, Shao and Ye \cite{HuangShaoYe2014}, Tu \cite{Siming}, and Bergelson and Leibman \cite{BergelsonLeibman2016}.
+In \cite{HostKra2009}, it was realised that \nilbohr {d} sets bear a striking relation to a purely combinatorial class of \sgd {k} sets (see Section \ref{sec:INT:SG}).
+Namely, it was shown that a \sgd {d} set is (strongly) piecewise-\nilbohr {d}.
 Here, we prove the reverse implication, although in a weaker form.

 Even though a proper motivation for our results requires more context, we are able to express some of them in relatively basic terms.
 Our first result is the following.

 \begingroup {\value{theorem}} \thetheorem{\Alph{theorem}}